 - Biological and Environmental Research

 - Fusion Energy Sciences

 - Nuclear Physics

-Awardees were selected from a large pool of university and national laboratory-based applicants.
-Selection was based on peer review by outside scientific experts.
+Awardees were selected from a large pool of university- and national laboratory-based applicants.
+The selection was based on peer review by outside scientific experts.

 ContactAnne M. Stark

 Related LinksOffice of Science Early Career Research Program

 DOE awards $135 million for groundbreaking research by 93 early career scientists